raspberrypilearning/getting-started-crumble/en/step_6.md

 ![Running motor forward program](images/Crumble_motor_forward.png)

-When the 'run' button is pressed, the motor will spin.
-When the red 'stop' square is pressed the program ends and the motor will stop.
+When you click on the green triangle **play** button, your program runs and the motor spins.
+When you click the red square **stop** button, your program ends and the motor stops.

-Tip: Sticking something on the end of the motor shaft makes it much easier to tell when the motor is spinning.
+Tip: Stick something on the end of the motor shaft to make it much easier to tell whether the motor is spinning.

 --- /print-only ---

 --- /task ---

-As we have seen, pressing the red 'stop' button will end the program and stop the motor but we can also stop the motor using code.
+Instead of clicking the **stop** button, you can also stop the motor using code.

-Clicking on the `FORWARD`{:class="crumbleinputoutput"} part of the `motor 1 FORWARD at 25%`{:class="crumbleinputoutput"} block will toggle between `FORWARD`{:class="crumbleinputoutput"}, `REVERSE`{:class="crumbleinputoutput"} and `STOP`{:class="crumbleinputoutput"}.
+* Click on the `FORWARD`{:class="crumbleinputoutput"} part of the `motor 1 FORWARD at 25%`{:class="crumbleinputoutput"} block to toggle between `FORWARD`{:class="crumbleinputoutput"}, `REVERSE`{:class="crumbleinputoutput"}, and `STOP`{:class="crumbleinputoutput"}.

  --- no-print ---